 The participation of the Folk Dance Group of the Lykeion in international competitive festivals has also been notable; for example, the Dijon Festival, (1965 and 1968), where it won the “Silver Necklace” both times; the Bach Festival (1968 and 1979); the Susa Festival (1970, First Prize); Flanders (1977); Verona (1980); Castello di Gorizia (1972, First Prize); and the 3rd International Dance Festival in Palma de Mallorca (1989, First Prize).
-It has also participated in large international events such as: the Taipei Festival (1990); a festival in Sardinia (1994); the Agrigento Festival (1995); the Lyon Dance Biennale (1998); the 6th Damascus Folklore Festival (1999); the China Shanghai InternationalArts Festival (2007); the Beijing Chaoyang International Cultural Tourism Festival (2008); and the Cavalcata Sarda Parade (2010).
+It has also participated in large international events such as: the Taipei Festival (1990); a festival in Sardinia (1994); the Agrigento Festival (1995); the Lyon Dance Biennale (1998); the 6th Damascus Folklore Festival (1999); the China Shanghai InternationalArts Festival (2007); the Beijing Chaoyang International Cultural Tourism Festival (2008); the Cavalcata Sarda Parade (2010); and the 36th Gerasa Jordan Culture and Arts Festival (2021).
 It has appeared at international sporting events, such as the Olympic Games in Mexico (1968), Montreal (1976) and Athens (2004); at EXPO ’92 in Seville; at the “Greek Month of Culture in Russia” (1997); at EXPO ’98 in Lisbon; at the Mediterranean Games in Tunisia (2001); at the IGA Exhibition 2003 in Germany; as well as in events for the Cultural Olympiad in Tokyo and Osaka (2004).
-It has performed at the Odessa Opera House (1994); the Cairo Opera House (1997); the Hanoi Opera House, as part of the official visit of the President of the Hellenic Republic (2008); at the UNESCO amphitheatre in Paris, as part of events for the Hellenic Presidency of the European Council (2014); and on the occasion of our national Independence Day, invited by the Hellenic Embassies in Ankara (2013, 2014), Nigeria (2014) and Beirut (2016).
+It has performed at the Odessa Opera House (1994); the Cairo Opera House (1997); the Hanoi Opera House, as part of the official visit of the President of the Hellenic Republic (2008); at the UNESCO amphitheatre in Paris, as part of events for the Hellenic Presidency of the European Council (2014); and on various occasions, invited by the Hellenic Embassies in Ankara (2013, 2014), Nigeria (2014), Beirut (2016) and Paris (2023).

 Since 1989, the Lykeion has focused on producing themed shows, directed by Lefteris Drandakis.
 The most important of these have taken place in the Herodeion Theatre, as part of the Hellenic Festival, in which the Lykeion has participated since 1962: “Songs and dances from Greek folk rituals” (1989); “Songs and dances from the Greek wedding ritual” (1991); “Songs and Dances of Macedonia” (1992); “Misemos: Songs of emigration” (1996); “Songs and dances in the cycle of life” (1997); “Thalassa” (“Sea”) (2000); “Dance formations from Greek folk dance tradition” (2003); “Colours of Greece” (2004); “In praise of talents, drums, and dances” (2008); and “Partridges are dancing and nightingales sing” (2013).
 Also, in collaboration with the Vouli ton Efivon (Youth Parliament), it has produced shows, also at the Herodeion, with the titles “Two millennia of Hellenic music tradition” (2000); “Freedom requires virtue and courage” (2001); “Dance, dance, to enjoy your youth…” (2003); “If you love me and it’s a dream” (2004); and “Sounds and colours of Greece” (2013).